sitestacker/docs/_articles/install-site-stacker/install-on-production.md

 A Site Stacker installation includes the core [sitestacker/sitestacker](https://git.sitestacker.com/sitestacker/sitestacker) repository and one or many sub-repositories like templates, components and/or themes built specifically for that client.
+The `sitestacker init` command will clone all these repositories for you (it's recommended to check the command's help first: `sitestacker init -h`).

-You have two options to initialize these sub-repositories:
+You have two options to initialize the sub-repositories:

 1. Using the `--all` flag to initialize *all* sub-repositories the user has access to.
 2. Specifying each sub-repository individually, e.g. `templates/Wycliffe`.

-To clone Site Stacker repos you should use the `sitestacker init` command in a cli, as follows (you will be prompted to enter the password for the given &lt;user&gt;):
+Example (you will be prompted to enter the password for the given &lt;user&gt;):

 ```sh
 # clone all repos the user has access to: